Malivil/TTT-Randomat-20/README.md

 - Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" events
 - Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event
 - Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" event
-- Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye" and "Typeracer" events
+- Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Typeracer", and "Stick With Me" events
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concept of events starting in secret
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event